IttzDavid/oop-workshop/README.md

 # oop-workshop

-David Takac
-Samuel Toman
-Adam Kondrcik
+In this OOP workshop we were tasked to make a system for Sønderborg’s library.
+Made by David Takac, Samuel Toman and Adam Kondrcik.

+# Functional and Non-Functional Requirements

 | Functional Requirement                                       | Description                                                                 |
 |--------------------------------------------------------------|-----------------------------------------------------------------------------|